charan9629/Scientific-Practice-Research-Paper-on-CEI/README.md

 ### programs_for_graphs_generation

-Contains the Python programs used to generate the conference rankings, ICEI calculations, and graphical visualizations presented in the paper.
+Contains the Python programs used to generate the conference rankings, CEI calculations, and graphical visualizations presented in the paper.

 Files: